Lali-Sed/Lali-Sed/README.md

 🌱 I’m currently learning R and expanding my python skills

+ 💬 I'm proficient in Python, SQL, and learning R

 ⚡ Next thing I'm moving on to is a 7 week intense data analysis program from University of Helsinki

 👯 I’m looking to collaborate on any projects or hackathon that are data related